 Not surprisingly, tomatoes are the most popular crop to grow in the garden.
 They are somewhat temperamental, though, and it’s helpful to learn about their likes and dislikes to produce a bumper crop.
-Many tomato varieties will grow well in pots, so even the most space-constrained gardeners can sow tomatoes.
+Many tomato varieties grow well in pots, so even the most space-constrained gardeners can sow tomatoes.

-Selecting the variety of tomato
+Selecting the Variety of Tomato

 Some of the ailments your tomatoes might encounter throughout the growing season can be tied to nutrient deficiencies, so adjust your fertilizing regime accordingly.
 For example, a calcium deficiency in the soil causes blossom-end rot.

 Tomato plants also love heat and are not cold hardy at all.
 Do not plant your seedlings in the garden until the risk of frost has passed.
 To be safe, wait a week or two until after the last frost date in your area and delay planting if you see cold temperatures in the weather forecast.
-When in doubt, postpone planting unless you have a way to protect the plants from the cold.
+When in doubt, postpone planting unless you have a reliable way to protect the plants from the cold.

 Plant spacing depends on the variety and how much you plan to prune throughout the growing season.
 As a general rule, 18 inches is usually enough for most varieties if you prune, while 24 inches is better if you bypass pruning.
-If you select a compact of dwarf variety, 12 inches is likely sufficient.
+If you select a compact or dwarf variety, 12 inches is likely sufficient.

 When transplanting your starts into the garden, bury the stem up to the leaves.
 Tomatoes can grow roots up the stem, and this approach helps the plant develop a robust root system for a more vigorous plant.
 Remove any leaves that are touching the soil by breaking them off at the stem.